 How will California’s 2018 laws affect you?

 California 2018 Minimum Wage California employers must comply with the state’s minimum salary requirement for Administrative Exempt (salaried) employees.
-In California, Administrative Exempt employees must earn a monthly salary of no less than two times the state minimum wage for full-time employment.
-Administrative Exempt Employee Salary Requirement (Employers with 26 or more employees) This does… Read More »
+In California, Administrative Exempt employees must earn a monthly salary of… Read More »

 These 6 insurance jobs are most likely to suffer from the oncoming talent gap